 ASM DIGITAL TECHNOLOGIES PTE.
-LTD. ("the Company") is incorporated as a private limited liability Company and domiciled in Singapore.
+LTD.(formerly known as Advance Synergic Pte Ltd ("the Company") is incorporated as a private limited liability Company and domiciled in Singapore.

 The Company's registered office & principal place of business is located at 2 Venture Drive, #24-01 Vision Exchange, Singapore - 608526.